 - If you, a member of your household or another close contact has recently been diagnosed with COVID-19, please alert our clinic and your primary care provider prior to your appointment.

-- If you have traveled to a state classified as orange or red by Chicago’s Emergency Travel Order (which is updated every two weeks), you will need to quarantine at home for 14 days following your return — no visits to Shirley Ryan AbilityLab will be allowed.
+- If you have traveled to a state classified as orange or red by Chicago’s Emergency Travel Order (which is updated every two weeks), you will need to quarantine at home for 14 days following your return — no visits to Shirley Ryan AbilityLab will be allowed, even with a negative COVID test.
 Note that patients who live in neighboring states are exempted from this requirement and may keep their appointments.

 - Please do not bring anyone with you to your visit.
 All visitors will be asked to wait outside of the clinic during treatment sessions.
 Exceptions will be made for one parent or caregiver for patients who need physical assistance.